-- (1) Conducting quality assessment and improvement activities, including outcomes evaluation and development of clinical guidelines, provided that the obtaining of generalizable knowledge is not the primary purpose of any studies resulting from such activities; patient safety activities (as defined by the Patient Safety and Quality Improvement Act); population-based activities relating to improving health or reducing healthcare costs, protocol development, case management and care coordination, contacting of healthcare providers and patients with information about treatment alternatives; and related functions that do not include treatment; - (2) Reviewing the competence or qualifications of healthcare professionals, evaluating practitioner and provider performance, health plan performance, conducting training programs in which students, trainees, or healthcare practitioners learn under supervision to practice or improve their skills as healthcare providers, training of non-healthcare professionals, accreditation, certification, licensing, or credentialing activities; - (3) Except as otherwise prohibited, underwriting, enrollment, premium rating, and other activities related to the creation, renewal, or replacement of a contract of health insurance or health benefits, and ceding, securing, or placing a contract for reinsurance of risk relating to claims for health care (including stop-loss insurance and excess of loss insurance); - (4) Conducting or arranging for medical review, legal services, and auditing functions, including fraud and abuse detection and compliance programs; - (5) Business planning and development, such as conducting cost-management and planning-related analyses related to managing and operating the entity, including formulary development and administration, development or improvement of methods of payment or coverage policies; - (6) Business management and general administrative activities of the entity (e.g., management activities relating to implementation of and compliance with HIPAA; customer service, including the provision of data analyses for policy holders, plan sponsors, or other customers, provided that protected health information is not disclosed to such policy holder, plan sponsor, or customer; resolution of internal grievances; the sale, transfer, merger, or consolidation of all or part of the covered entity with another covered entity, or an entity that following such activity will become a Covered Entity and due diligence related to such activity); and - (7) Creating de-identified health information or a limited data set, and fundraising for the benefit of the Covered Entity.39
+- Reviewing the competence or qualifications of healthcare professionals, evaluating practitioner and provider performance, health plan performance, conducting training programs in which students, trainees, or healthcare practitioners learn under supervision to practice or improve their skills as healthcare providers, training of non-healthcare professionals, accreditation, certification, licensing, or credentialing activities; - 3.
+Except as otherwise prohibited, underwriting, enrollment, premium rating, and other activities related to the creation, renewal, or replacement of a contract of health insurance or health benefits, and ceding, securing, or placing a contract for reinsurance of risk relating to claims for health care (including stop-loss insurance and excess of loss insurance); - 4.
+Conducting or arranging for medical review, legal services, and auditing functions, including fraud and abuse detection and compliance programs; - 5.
+Business planning and development, such as conducting cost-management and planning-related analyses related to managing and operating the entity, including formulary development and administration, development or improvement of methods of payment or coverage policies; - 6.
+Business management and general administrative activities of the entity (e.g., management activities relating to implementation of and compliance with HIPAA; customer service, including the provision of data analyses for policy holders, plan sponsors, or other customers, provided that protected health information is not disclosed to such policy holder, plan sponsor, or customer; resolution of internal grievances; the sale, transfer, merger, or consolidation of all or part of the covered entity with another covered entity, or an entity that following such activity will become a Covered Entity and due diligence related to such activity); and - 7.
+Creating de-identified health information or a limited data set, and fundraising for the benefit of the Covered Entity.
+646

 Healthcare payment (with respect to the HIPAA Rules).
 Healthcare payment means the activities of healthcare providers to obtain payment or be reimbursed for their services and of a health plan to obtain premiums, to fulfill coverage responsibilities and provide benefits under the plan, and to obtain or provide reimbursement for the provision of health care.
-The HIPAA Privacy Rule gives examples of common payment activities.40
+The HIPAA Privacy Rule gives examples of common payment activities.
+647

 Healthcare treatment (with respect to the HIPAA Rules).
-Healthcare treatment is the provision, coordination, or management of health care and related services among healthcare providers or by a healthcare provider with a third party, consultation between healthcare providers regarding a patient, or the referral of a patient from one healthcare provider to another.41
+Healthcare treatment is the provision, coordination, or management of health care and related services among healthcare providers or by a healthcare provider with a third party, consultation between healthcare providers regarding a patient, or the referral of a patient from one healthcare provider to another.
+648

 Health Information (with respect to the HIPAA Rules).
-Health information means any information, including genetic information, whether oral or recorded in any form or medium, that is created or received by a healthcare provider, health plan, public health authority, employer, life insurer, school or university, or healthcare clearinghouse and that relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual.42
+Health information means any information, including genetic information, whether oral or recorded in any form or medium, that is created or received by a healthcare provider, health plan, public health authority, employer, life insurer, school or university, or healthcare clearinghouse and that relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual.
+649